ABOUT GODWIN

 -

 When the West Side sewage pump station in Onondaga County, New York, prepared to undergo its first major upgrade in over 30 years, the project required a bypass system to move a peak flow of 30 million gallons per day (MGD).
-C.O.
-Falter Construction was named the bypass contractor for the project and worked with Xylem to design and install a temporary system to convey the full amount of flow.
+The bypass contractor for the project worked with Xylem to design and install a temporary system to convey the full amount of flow.

 -